 11.1 An equalities analysis for Our City: Our Plan has been undertaken and mitigations to any negative impacts identified.
-The Citizen Allies Network have been involved in the development of this plan during the consultation and engagement period.
 Fair and Equal is one of the three cross cutting principles of the refreshed plan.
 All activity noted in the plan will also be subject to individual equalities analysis.